 Paws for Serenity - Animal Assisted Therapy

-In January, 2018, the Boston Rescue Mission (BRM) began offering Animal-Assisted Therapy (AAT) and recovery groups to residential clients participating in substance abuse treatment.
+The Boston Rescue Mission (BRM) began offering Animal-Assisted Therapy (AAT) to our shelter guests.
 In partnership with Tufts University’s Institute for Human-Animal Interaction and their Paws for People volunteer program, the Mission began incorporating a certified therapy dog into existing recovery curriculum at the Mission.

 A growing body of research suggests that AAT is beneficial to clients participating in residential substance abuse treatment.
 Studies demonstrate that AAT can therapeutically enhance clients’ programming when used in tandem with more traditional relapse prevention and trauma-informed modalities.
 Incorporating animals into treatment has been shown to reduce stress, increase oxytocin (pleasure/relaxation hormone), enhance rapport, improve communication, and strengthen the therapeutic alliance between clinician and client (amongst other benefits).

-Our Senior Clinician, Nike Gregory MSW, recently earned her certification in Animal-Assisted Therapy, Activities and Learning from the University of Denver’s Graduate School of Social Work (Institute for Human-Animal Connection).
-It is Nike’s hope to expand the program, and incorporate additional therapy dogs, cats, and even guinea pigs into treatment at BRM in the years to come!
+Our Senior Clinician, Nike Gregory MSW, LICSW, has earned her certification in Animal-Assisted Therapy, Activities and Learning from the University of Denver’s Graduate School of Social Work (Institute for Human-Animal Connection).
+The program is on hold since COVID-19 pandemic.